Team: individual project

 Each generation is more accustomed to the technologies they are surrounded with from birth than the generation before them.
 And with the technology getting smaller, smarter and more ubiquitous it’s only a matter of time before it becomes part of our bodies.
 Connected, Anytime, Anywhere presents a possible scenario featuring digital natives, born in the era of internet, smartphones, wearables, who might be willing to push the meaning of “online” further.

 Part of the project was creating future artifacts, such as articles that can potentially be written by the future generations.
 (That said, it's difficult to predict what future web design will look like).
-I have also attempted to write a short story in first person point of view to create a broader narrative for the world and people living in it.
+I have also writen a short stories and scenarios in first person point of view to create a broader narrative for the world and people living in it.
+Like with any technology or object - some users love it, some are neutral and some feel trapped in the neccessity of it.

 Have you ever felt like you want to disappear?
 Have you ever thought that?
 Like everything is just too much, and you want to flick a switch, and poof, you’re not there anymore.
 Just instantly disappear and no one is aware of that.
 What if you could do that?